friendly-traceback/docs/docs/_sources/syntax_tracebacks_en_3.10.rst.txt

     Python could not understand the code in the file 'TESTS:\syntax\raise_multiple_exceptions.py'
-    at the location indicated by ^.
+    at the location indicated.

-       1: """Should raise SyntaxError: invalid syntax"""
-    -->2: raise X, Y
+       2: raise X, Y
                  ^

     It looks like you are trying to raise an exception using Python 2 syntax.